3MAH/fedoo/docs/heterogeneous.rst

 2nd method:
 ==============================

-The classing way of defining heterogeneous constitutive laws is to define several distinct assemblies and to build an AssemblySum object containing the addition of the two assemblies.
+The classic way of defining heterogeneous constitutive laws is to define several distinct assemblies and to build an AssemblySum object containing the addition of the two assemblies.
-For that purpose, the mesh need to be splited into sub-mesh containing only the elements associated to one phase, but that point to the same nodes list.
+For that purpose, the mesh need to be splited into sub-meshes containing only the elements associated to one phase, but that point to the same nodes list.
 The Mesh class propose a method dedicated to this operation:
 :py:meth:`fedoo.Mesh.extract_elements`.